 I decided to compile a list of the best of the best (assuming minimal domain expertise), add some links to resources I knew about, and present it in its full glory here.
 All of the ideas are in the Reddit post, I may not include the contributor because some of the names are pretty awful, but these are all from Reddit.

-$500/month is tough, but I make around $300/month in “beermoney” from various sources.
-Personal favorite is Swagbucks, because you can earn over $1/day just playing videos on your phone without paying attention to the app.
-Mystery shopping is cool too, I got free burger, fries and drink from 5guys yesterday, plus get paid another $11 on top for filling out a report about whether they are doing things correctly there.
+“$500/month is tough, but I make around $300/month in “beer money” from various sources.
+A personal favorite is Swagbucks, because you can earn over $1/day just playing videos on your phone without paying attention to the app.
+Mystery shopping is cool too, I got free burger, fries and drink from 5guys yesterday, plus get paid another $11 on top for filling out a report about whether they are doing things correctly there.”

 If surveys are your thing, you need to check out this massive list of websites that will pay you money.